trashpanda-ai/Cloud-Computing-and-Big-Data-Applications/README.md

 - __Step 5:__ Count the number of drives for each label.
 - __Step 6:__ Calculate the average vector for each label and overwrite the centroids.

-The final implementation looks like this:
+The preliminary implementation looks like this:

 ```python
 # Initialize K and centroids